-FOUNDATION - 2018-2019

-Course Course Title Credit

-Number Hours

-Freshman Year
+Fall credit hours Spring credit hours

-Fall Semester FOUN 100 Foundation Studio I 9
+Foundation Studio I 9

-HRT 1001 History of Art I 3
+History of Art I 3

-Spring Semester FYS 1001 First Year Seminar 3
+First-Year Seminar 3

-FOUN 110 Foundation Studio II 9
+Foundation Studio II 9

-HRT 1002 History of Art II 3
+History of Art II 3

-HTH 1001 History of Thought I 3
+History of Thought I 3

+Total: 15 15
-Note: Each week students spend 16 hours in studio and an additional two hours in

-photography, central and wood shop and computer orientations.
+Each week students spend 16 hours in studio and an additional two hours in photography, wood shop and computer orientations.

-FOUN 100
+Foundation year courses

+FOUN100

-Foundation Studio I
+Foundation Studio I (9 credit hours)

 In the first semester studio course, students begin developing a vocabulary that is rooted in visual experience.
 Students learn to reason visually, to transcend literalism, to link verbal and visual ideas and to experience the enjoyment of making and imagining art.
 Students work with one instructor throughout the semester; this mentor will help students to understand critique and self-reflection.
 Students encounter a range of creative challenges, including perceptual drawing, 2-D design, 3-D form investigation, performance and mixed media.
+In addition to spending 16 hours in studio class time, students participate in photography, woodshop and computer orientations for two hours each week.